-A basic handheld radio with 500 mW to 5 W output can be mounted in an automobile with or without an external power amplifier.
+A basic handheld radio with an output power of 500 mW to 5 W can be used almost anywhere - in a building, walking down a street, or in a car.

 Several types of antennas can be used in the handheld mode.
-The smallest and most convenient is a rubber flex antenna, known as a "rubber duckie," a helically wound antenna encased in a flexible tube.
+The smallest and most convenient is a rubber flex antenna, known as a "rubber duck," a helically wound antenna encased in a flexible tube.
 Unfortunately, to obtain the small size the use of a wire helix or coil produces a very low efficiency.

-A quarter-wave whip, which is about 19 inches long for the 2-meter band, is a good choice for enhanced performance.
+A quarter-wave whip, which is about 19 inches long for the 2 meter band, is a good choice for enhanced performance.
 The rig and your hand act as a ground plane and a reasonably efficient result is obtained.
 A longer antenna, consisting of several electrical quarter-wave sections in series, is also commercially available.
 Although this antenna usually produces extended coverage, the mechanical strain of 30 or more inches of antenna mounted on the radio's antenna connector can cause problems.
 After several months, the strain may require replacement of the connector.

-The latest handheld radios are supplied with lithium-ion (Li-ion) batteries.
+Most newer handheld radios are supplied with lithium-ion (Li-ion) batteries.
 These high-capacity batteries are lightweight and allow operation for much longer periods than the classic NiCd battery pack.
 Charging is accomplished either with a "quick" charger in an hour or less or with a trickle charger overnight.
-See the Power Supplies chapter for more information on batteries.
+See the Power Sources chapter for more information on batteries.